Cindy-xdZhang/opencv-begining-project./README.md

 ***
-##This repo contains relement of these papers.
+##This repo contains replement of these papers.
 ### 1. code for seam-carving (just for learning) 2017.11.29